mattvonrocketstein/ymir/demos/polyglot/README.md

 ### Service Description

 This folder contains "polyglot", a demonstration of a ymir project suitable for AWS or vagrant, which is provisioned using both ansible and puppet with shared variables.
+It is tested and works with at least the following vagrant base boxes:

+* boxcutter/debian80-i386boxcutter/debian80-i386
+* ubuntu/trusty32
+* centos/7

 ## What gets provisioned on this service